AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Parasites

-First and foremost, always make sure to check for the presence of parasites if your dog is scratching, licking, or chewing on themselves frequently.
-Parasites like fleas, ticks, and mites are the most common causes of dog itching and are making your canine friend quite uncomfortable!
+First and foremost, always make sure to check for the presence of parasites, whether your dog is scratching, licking, or chewing themselves frequently or not.
+Parasites like mites, ticks and fleas on dogs are the most common causes of dog itching and can make your canine friend quite uncomfortable!
 These little critters are very small and can easily go undetected if you’re not actively searching for them, so it’s always best to do a thorough check.

 Allergies

 Allergies are even more common in dogs than they are in humans, and given a dog’s tendency to spend lots of time outdoors in natural surroundings, this makes sense.
-Environmental allergies [1] are often to blame for itchy dogs, and can occur either seasonally or year-round, depending on the specific allergy.
+Environmental allergies [1] are often to blame for itchy dogs and can occur either seasonally or year-round, depending on the specific allergy.
 The most common environmental allergens for dogs are grasses, pollen, mould, and dust.
-They’ll usually present as itchy paws and/or underside, weepy eyes or runny nose, and sneezing.
+They’ll usually present as itchy paws and/or underside, weepy eyes (leading to tear stains), or runny nose and sneezing.

 Food intolerances